Home

 Step 1.
 Cut one circle from each piece of glass.

 Step 2.
-Clean and dry glass completely, place patterned glass on top of white circle and put on prepared kiln shelf.
+Clean and dry pieces completely, place patterned circle on top of white circle and put on prepared kiln shelf.

 Step 4.
-Use this schedule to fuse glass.
+Use this schedule to fuse plate.

 If fusing larger circles then it may need to be adjusted.